SouravJaiswal/saber-frontend/front-end/final/python/manual.md

 #User Manual

-This document contains instructions and tips in using the StarterPacks.
+This document contains instructions and tips in using the Starter-packs.
 For Game Specification head over [here][2].
-See the [walkthrough][1] for a guided tour of the features and usage of the StarterPack.
+See the [Walk-through][1] for a guided tour of the features and usage of the Starter-pack.

-Choose your preffered language : `Python` `C` `C++`
+Choose your preferred language : `Python` `C` `C++`

 > We are extremely sorry that the `C` and `C++` starter packs are not ready yet.
 They should be deployed by the end of this week (Jan 30).
-In the meantime, if you know a bit of python you can atleast get familiar with the game, take your bot for a spin.
+In the meantime, if you know a bit of python you can at least get familiar with the game, take your bot for a spin.
 Download the pack and unpack into any folder.

 ##Download the Pack